How to Change Uniform in Pokemon Sword and Shield (Galar)

 Change your uniform in Pokemon Sword and Shield by visiting any boutique in Galar.
 Includes gym restrictions, prices, and Isle of Armor bike outfits.

 How to change uniform in Pokemon Sword and Shield comes down to one location: the boutique changing room.
-We tested every boutique in Galar on a Switch OLED running Sword version 1.3.2 to confirm the steps still work after the latest patch.
+Every boutique in Galar follows the same flow, and the steps still hold on the current Sword version 1.3.2.
 The route is the same in 2026 as it was at launch, with one small twist for Isle of Armor riders.

 - Five Galar cities have boutiques with changing rooms: Wedgehurst, Motostoke, Hammerlocke, Circhester, and Wyndon.
 Entry to the changing room is free, no purchase required.